Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Fidelity Strange Correlator

 We consider the strange correlation of creation and annihilation operators of $\mathbb{Z}_3$ charges, namely,

-Let us look at the denominator in this case, $\sum_{\mathcal{D}}p_\mathcal{D}\langle\Psi_\mathcal{D}|\Phi_\mathcal{D}\rangle$.
-We specify that the reference state has 0 charges decorated on the $\mathbb{Z}_3^A$ vortices.
-In this expression, the label $\D$ is supposed to represent all different configurations of $\mathbb{Z}_3^A$ order parameter.
+We specify that the reference state has 0 charges decorated on the $\mathbb{Z}_3^A$ vortices. $\D$ again represents all different configurations of $\mathbb{Z}_3^A$ order parameter.
 In particular, there will be domain wall and vortex configurations.
-However, if $\D$ has vortices, then the overlap function will be identically zero due to the nontrivial $\mathbb{Z}_3$ global charge decorated on the vortex in $|\Psi_\D\rangle$.
+However, if $\D$ has vortices, then the overlap function between the trivial and SPT wavefunction in the denominator will be identically zero due to the nontrivial $\mathbb{Z}_3$ global charge decorated on the vortex.
 Therefore, all the vortex configurations are killed in the summation and we end up again with a loop model.
 Note that there are two flavors of loops since there are two different kinds of domain walls in a $\mathbb{Z}_3$ model.
 Here, without loss of generality, we assume the probability distribution is given by a thermal weight of a $\mathbb{Z}_3$ clock model.
-As a result, the fugacities for the two kinds of domain walls are the same.
-The denominator can be written as

-where $\D'$ only contain loop configurations and the overall factor of $3$ comes from the $\mathbb{Z}_3$ symmetry.
-There is no loop tension renormalization from the wavefunction overlap.
-Eq. (\ref{Z3partition}) again maps to the partition function of an $O(2)$ loop model.
+As a result, the loop tensions for the two kinds of domain walls are the same.
+The denominator can be written as $ F(\rho,\rho_0)=3\sum_{\mathcal{D}'}x^{L(\mathcal{D'})}2^{n(\mathcal{D'})}$, where $\D'$ only contain loop configurations and the overall factor of $3$ comes from the $\mathbb{Z}_3$ symmetry.
+The denominator again maps to the partition function of an $O(2)$ loop model.

-By the same logic, the summation in the numerator of Eq. (\ref{SCZ3}) should also contain only loop configurations except there should be a test vortex and a test anti-vortex right at position $r$ and $r'$ respectively due to the charge creation and annihilation operators.
+By the same logic, the summation in the numerator of Eq. (\ref{SCZ3}) should also contain only loop configurations except there should be a vortex and an anti-vortex right at position $r$ and $r'$ respectively due to the charge creation and annihilation operators in the definition of Eq. (\ref{SCZ3}).
 We demonstrate examples of allowed configuration in Fig. \ref{vortexdeco}.
-Therefore, the strange correlator maps to the 3-leg watermelon correlation of the $n=2$ loop model, namely
+In this case, the FSC maps to the 3-leg watermelon correlation of the $O(2)$ model, which gives